Équipe de direction

 Richard Carleton is the CEO of CNSX Markets Inc. In this role he is responsible for the strategic direction and management of the Canadian Securities Exchange.
 Prior to this appointment, Richard served as Vice-President Corporate Development with responsibility for the technology, operations and trading sales teams for the CSE.
 Prior to joining the exchange, Richard worked as a business development consultant, after spending twelve years with the Toronto Stock Exchange, serving most recently as a member of the exchange’s senior management team.
 Active in industry affairs, Richard served two terms as chair of the market data industry’s global trade association in the late 1990's, is a frequent panelist at market structure and trading technology events and serves as a member of the TMX Information Processor Governance Committee.
 A member of the Law Society of Upper Canada since 1987, Richard is a graduate of the University of Ottawa (B.A. ’81) and the University of Toronto (LL.B. ’85).
 He has also completed the executive development programme at the Wharton School, University of Pennsylvania.

-Adam Conyers is Chief Financial Officer and Senior Vice-President of CNSX Markets Inc. His role includes managing and directing the accounting and financial reporting functions for the company as well as administration and human resources.
-Additionally, he works closely with the CEO on corporate strategy and business development.
-Adam’s involvement with the company dates back to 2002 when he was a consultant to the creation of the company.
-He was also a Director of the company from 2003 through to his resignation in late 2015 to take on his new role.
-During this period he has served as Board Chair, as a member of the Audit Committee and as Chair of the Human Resources Committee.
+Mary Anne Palangio is Chief Financial Officer of the Canadian Securities Exchange.
+Her role includes managing and directing the accounting and financial reporting functions for the company as well as administration and human resources.
+Additionally, she works closely with the CEO and senior management team on corporate strategy and business development.
+Mary Anne was a Director of the company from 2016 through to her resignation in early 2020 to take on her current role.
+During this period she served as Chair of the Audit Committee and as Chair of the Human Resources Committee.

 Robert CookSenior Vice President, Market Development